Medical emergency: Legal protections for responders

 Usually, once care has begun, a first responder or first aid provider may not leave the patient or terminate care until a responder of equal or higher training (such as an emergency medical technician) assumes care.
 This can constitute abandonment of the patient and may subject the responder to legal liability.
 Care must be continued until the patient is transferred to a higher level of care; the situation becomes too unsafe to continue; or the responder is physically unable to continue due to exhaustion or hazards.

 Unless the situation is particularly hazardous and is likely to further endanger the patient, evacuating an injured victim requires special skills, and should be left to the professionals of the emergency medical and fire service.

 The chain of survival

-The principles of the chain of survival apply to medical emergencies where the patient is not breathing and has no pulse.
-This involves four stages:
+During a medical emergency in which a patient is no longer breathing and does not have a pulse, survival is predicated on adherence to the chain of survival, which has four components: